 Marion blackberries, sometimes referred to as the “Cabernet of Blackberries,” are the premier blackberry cultivated and used in everything from yogurt, jam, baked goods, and juices.
-They have a complex, rich flavor, deep reddish purple color and superior texture and size over other blackberry varietals, and that’s not all.
-Read on for further information regarding, “What are marionberries?”
+They have a complex, rich flavor, deep reddish-purple color, superior texture and size over other blackberry varietals, and that's not all.
+Read on for further information regarding, “What are marionberries?”.

 What are Marionberries?